GitMirroring/gnuboot/site/suppliers.md

 For your convenience, laptops are provided with Libreboot preinstalled.
 My name is Leah Rowe, and I'm the founder of the Libreboot project.
 I work on it every day, provide user support on IRC and generally coordinate all work on the project.
-This is a lot of work.
-I fund my work by selling systems that come with Libreboot already on them.
+I enjoy doing it, but this is a lot of work.
+I fund my work by selling
+systems that come with Libreboot already on them.
 I ship worldwide.

 ### Laptops